fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 ## Natural Progress

 ### Apr 28
-{% include alert.html class='danger' title='DUE: GMO safety analysis' text="
-Bring to class a ~800 word critique of a website that discusses whether GMOs are safe (just Google 'are GMOs safe' or something similar).
-Questions to consider in your essay:
+{% include alert.html class='danger' title='DUE: GMO website analysis' text="You'll critique a website that discusses whether GMOs are safe.
+Consult the [website analysis guide](website-analysis-guide).
-What's the agenda?
-How does it make its point?
-How is it convincing?
-How are they misleading?
-What kinds of assumptions does the author make?
-What issues are NOT raised that should be?

 As with all your assignments, the goal is to put the course to use in addressing 'real-world' discussions about food production issues.
 The best essays will draw together various themes from the course.
 "%}

 - LECTURE: What is natural food?